Uncovering the story of Glencoe

 Over the last few years, the Trust’s Archaeology Team have undertaken some detailed mapping/survey work at these three settlement sites, coupled with excavation and historical research.

-As part of our 100 Ways, we now plan to undertake further and more detailed excavation and survey work with volunteers at all three sites.
+We now plan to undertake further and more detailed excavation and survey work with volunteers at all three sites.
 Using the ground plan of the excavated site of one of the byre-dwellings at Achtriochtan, we’ll also build a life-size, replica dwelling which will be situated near the Glencoe Visitor Centre.
-This will allow visitors to experience first-hand a building from one of the lost settlements of the Massacre.
+This will allow visitors to experience first-hand a building from one of the lost settlements of the massacre.